LilaRest/tulipe/docs/guide/configurations/networks.md

 ## Pre-filled networks
 Tulipe comes with 20+ pre-filled EVM networks configurations.

-That means that in order to use in your DApp the networks in the below list, you only need to fill their `chainId`.
+That means that in order to use in your DApp the networks in the below list, you only need to fill their `id`.

 Here is the list of the currently pre-filled networks.
 | chain ID   | name |